Kafunta River Lodge overlooks the Luangwa River beyond a floodplain.

 Malarial protection recommended: Yes

-Medical care: For medical issues Kafunta uses the doctor at Flatdogs, which is just a few kilometres down the road.
-There is a first-aid kit on site, and guides are all trained in first aid too.
+Medical care: For medical issues, Kafunta uses the doctor based in the Mfuwe area, which is just a few kilometres down the road.
+There is a first-aid kit on site, and all the guides are trained in first aid.
 For emergencies Kafunta has links to a flying doctor service.

 Dangerous animals: High Risk